ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-30-jupyter-notebooks-in-2020-part-3.md

 ---
 layout: post
-title: "How to use Jupyter Notebooks in 2020 (Part 3: Final thoughts and my wishlist)"
+title: "How to use Jupyter Notebooks in 2020 (Part 3: Final thoughts)"
 date: 2020-03-30
 category: notebook
 comments: true